JuanJ4/Backend-SQL-DevOps-Python/readme.md

 ## Python, Data Structures, and Algorithms 1/3​
-In this course, I learned programming with Python, loops and functions, complex data structures, classes, and object-oriented programming concepts and most common algorithms.
+Programming with Python, loops and functions, complex data structures, classes, and object-oriented programming concepts and most common algorithms.

 - Week 1: Python
 - Week 2: For Loops and Functions